-Here are a few more stores to check out while you're on Broughton: Cardeologie (their signature line of distinctive greeting cards, dish towels, and totes are made in Savannah), Fabrik (stylish outfits with reasonable prices — but grab them while you can because they only order limited amounts in each size), Go Fish (cute and casual clothing for women and children, as well as reasonably priced jewelry), Nourish (the scent of natural bath products wafting out of this store is enough to draw you in), and Goorin Bros. (your friendly neighborhood hat shop).
+Here are a few more stores to check out while you're on Broughton: Fabrik (stylish outfits with reasonable prices — but grab them while you can because they only order limited amounts in each size), Go Fish (cute and casual clothing for women and children, as well as reasonably priced jewelry), Nourish — one of our favorites (the scent of natural bath products wafting out of this store is enough to draw you in), Savannah Bee Company — another of our favorites (try their award-winning Tupelo Honey), and Goorin Bros. (your friendly neighborhood hat shop).

 In addition to the boutique stores, here are a few national retailers you can find on Broughton Street in Savannah:

-If you haven't checked out my post The Ultimate Guide to Visiting River Street in Savannah, GA, it's my most shared post of all time!
-It lists my favorite things to do on River Street and includes insider tips for anyone headed towards that area of the city.
+If you haven't checked out my post, The Ultimate Guide to Visiting River Street in Savannah, GA, it lists my favorite things to do on River Street and includes tips for anyone headed towards that area of the city.

-If you have any questions at all about Savannah, please ask in the comments and I'll do my best to answer.
+If you have any questions at all about Savannah, please ask below and I'll do my best to answer.
 You'll find more Lowcountry travel posts at this link and you can head over to Pinterest to follow my Savannah travel board.
-Thanks for visiting the blog and happy travels!
+Happy travels!